elmokki/nationgen/README.md

 	Temperature protection in forts for nations with `#idealcold`.
 The modding command for this does not exist yet.

+- **New barded cavalry sprites**

+	Many don't have proper sprites yet.

 ## Template ideas